 - 1/2 tsp pepper

-- 2 – 3 quarts Homemade Chicken Stock.
-You could also use store bought if you don’t have homemade.
+- 2 – 3 quarts store bought OR Homemade Chicken Stock.
 This makes a very thick hearty soup, so use the amount of stock to suit your desired thickness.

 1. Over medium heat, add olive oil to soup pot.
 Add the onions and celery and stir until vegetables are soft.
 About 5 minutes.